Genivia/ugrep/README.md

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of  which  is  to be matched.
-This forces ugrep to behave as fgrep but less efficiently.
+This forces ugrep to behave as fgrep but less efficiently than fgrep.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty